 “… The world is more malleable than you think and it’s waiting for you to hammer it into shape. … We can’t fix every problem — corruption, natural calamities are part of the picture here — but the ones we can we must.
 And because we can, we must.
 Because we can, we must.
 Amen!”

 The biggest takeaway I got from Bono’s speech is that it’s up to each of us to find a cause we’re passionate to fight for.
 What’s your cause?
 I’m most passionate about helping others grow.
-I hate it when I see people who are stifling their true selves and not living to who they can be; subsequently this is my life purpose what drives me endlessly.
+I hate it when I see people who are stifling their true selves and not living to who they can be; subsequently this is my life purpose that drives me endlessly.
 How about you?
 What are you most passionate about?
 What makes you come alive?
 Find it, then go and make it happen.
 Use your skills, your knowledge, everything you’ve learned, and make real, meaningful change with them.
 That’s when you come alive, and that’s when you make the world come alive.

 6) JK Rowling, Harvard, 2008